PNC Infratech Q1 FY26: Why Headline Declines Mask a Strategic Stalwart's True Strength

 Total Order Book as on 30th June 2025 17,096

-Now, let’s address the elephant in the room: the year-on-year decline in sales.
+Now, let’s confront the immediate concern: the year-on-year decline in reported sales.

 EPC 1,595 1,083 -32.1%